 As you’ve seen, conflict resolution and mediation are very similar, with just a couple of minor differences.
 Mediation tends to be quicker, more cost-effective and is overseen by a trusted third party.
 Conflict resolution tends to focus on managing conflict (often with a third party too!) with the idea being that at some point, there will be a breakthrough in discussions and you can work towards a conclusion eventually.

-If you have any questions about conflict resolution or mediation, or would like advice on which of the two are most suitable for your case, you can get in touch.
+If you have any questions about conflict resolution or mediation or would like advice on which of the two are most suitable for your case, you can get in touch.
 Or find out more about our Mediation services here